Haibara's Teenage New Game+

 Haibara's Teenage New Game+ (灰原くんの強くて青春ニューゲーム, Haibara-kun no Tsuyokute Seishun Nyū Gēmu) is a Japanese light novel series written by Kazuki Amamiya and illustrated by Gin.
 It began publication under Hobby Japan's HJ Bunko light novel imprint in December 2021.
 A full-colored vertical manga adaptation illustrated by Misaomaru was serialized on Hobby Japan's Comic Fire manga website from June 2023 to August 2024, with a sequel illustrated by Comochiya beginning serialization on the same website in December 2024.
-An anime adaptation has been announced.
+An anime television series adaptation produced by Studio Comet aired from April to June 2026.

+Plot

+Natsuki Haibara, a fourth-year university student, was planning for his life after graduation when he is suddenly transported back in time.
+He finds himself seven years in the past to when he was a first-year high school student.
+As he has retained memories and skills from his university life, he aims to relive his high school days and deal with his past regrets, including becoming friends with his former crush Hikari Hoshimiya.